Saturday, September 28, 2024

 Most remembered for being a neighbor and family friend of the Ford family and was in charge of the funeral services for James Ford.
 He gathered together a crew of slaves and had the grave dug in the Ford family graveyard and was a member of the funeral procession escorting Ford to be buried.
 When the slaves got scared and tried to run away during a fierce thunderstorm, Mr. Love demanded they come back and reset the casket into the grave.

 Arthur's father was Col. Andrew Love, born Sept.
-12, 1747, in Pennsylvania, who came to then Livingston County in the early 1800's around 1805, as some of his children had previously moved here.
+12, 1747, in Pennsylvania, who migrated on to South Carolina, and then later came to Livingston County in the early 1800's around 1805, as some of his children had previously moved here.
 The Love's family plantation was located somewhere in the same area as James Ford's near present day Tolu. (also known as the Hurricane area)

 For many years after removing to Kentucky, he was actively engaged in farming, on March 26, 1821, he went out to work on his farm, not returning when he was expected, search was made for him, and he was found in one of his fields, dead.
 On this day, the day before the trail where he would be a witness for the Plaintiff, in a case against James Ford, he was found in a field on his farm, dead, and bearing marks of violence.
 Nothing to prove the deed, but some thought he was killed to be kept from testifying again Ford.